vanillabp/spring-boot-support/README.md

 ### Special profiles

-There are two profiles "local" and "simulation" which a treaded in a special way:
+There are two profiles "local" and "simulation" which are treaded in a special way:

 *local* is the profile used for local development in your IDE.
 If no profile is defined at all then this profile is selected as a default.
 Additionally, the worker ID is set to `local` if non is set.